-Investment and other income decreased period over period by \$9.3 million, primarily due to realized and unrealized losses in the portfolio during the period ended April 30, 2021.
-Net interest expense decreased by \$1.5 million, at April 30, 2021 compared to April 30, 2020.
+Investment and other income (loss) decreased period over period by \$9.3 million, primarily due to realized and unrealized losses in the portfolio during the period ended April 30, 2021.
+Net interest expense decreased by \$1.5 million for the six-month period ended April 30, 2021 compared to the six-month period ended April 30, 2020.